centro/transis/README.md

 ### Computed props on associations

-Now that we know how associations work, its time to take another look at computed props and some enhancements that are available on `Transis.Model`.
+Now that we know how associations work, it's time to take another look at computed props and some enhancements that are available on `Transis.Model`.
 With subclasses of `Transis.Object` we saw how you can define computed props that depend on other props on the same object.
 But sometimes we have a need to compute properties from properties on other objects. `Transis.Model` associations make this